 Vocational rehabilitation pilot program—Vocational plans.
-(Expires June 30, 2013.)
+(Expires June 30, 2016.)

 (ii) Develop and maintain a register of state fund and self-insured workers who have been retrained or have selected any of the vocational options described in this section for at least the duration of the pilot program.

-(iv) The department shall develop an annual report concerning Washington's workers' compensation vocational rehabilitation system to the legislature and to the subcommittee by December 1, 2009, and annually thereafter with the final report due by December 1, 2012.
-The annual report shall include the number of workers who have participated in more than one vocational training plan beginning with plans approved on January 1, 2008, and in which industries those workers were employed.
-The final report shall include the department's assessment and recommendations for further legislative action, in collaboration with the subcommittee.
+(iv) In collaboration with the subcommittee, the department shall develop an annual report concerning Washington's workers' compensation vocational rehabilitation system to the legislature with the final report due by December 1, 2015.
+The final report shall include an assessment and recommendations for further legislative action.

 (2)(a) For the purposes of this section, the day the worker commences vocational plan development means the date the department or self-insurer notifies the worker of his or her eligibility for plan development services or of an eligibility determination in response to a dispute of a vocational decision.

 (b) When the supervisor or supervisor's designee has decided that vocational rehabilitation is both necessary and likely to make the worker employable at gainful employment, he or she shall be provided with services necessary to develop a vocational plan that, if completed, would render the worker employable.
 The vocational professional assigned to the claim shall, at the initial meeting with the worker, fully inform the worker of the return-to-work priorities set forth in RCW 51.32.095

 (2) and of his or her rights and responsibilities under the workers' compensation vocational system.
 The department shall provide tools to the vocational professional for communicating this and other information required by RCW 51.32.095